-When comparing the resins as enamel or as dentin in the study, higher HV values were observed in dentins than in enamels.
+When comparing the resins according to their use as enamels or as dentins in the study, higher HV values were observed in the dentins than in the enamels.
 This may be due to the composition of these materials in which the particle size and filler content is higher in dentin than in enamel.
 The larger the particle size and filler content, the higher the surface microhardness (36).
-The filling finished with these resins with a high content of fillers and larger particles is deficient in terms of polishing and shine, thus they are not indicated for use in highly aesthetic sectors (37).
+The filling finished with these resins with a high content of fillers and larger particles is deficient in terms of polishing and shine, so they are not indicated for use in highly aesthetic sectors (37).